Bank Runs With and Without Bank Failure: Consequences of Runs for Lending and Real Activity

-\paragraph{Runs on weak vs strong banks} We first study the local economic consequences of bank runs, depending on whether runs affect weak or strong banks.
+\paragraph{Runs on weak vs strong banks} We study the local economic consequences of bank runs on local deposits and lending, distinguishing between whether runs affect weak or strong banks.
 We estimate impulse responses from local projections of the following form:

-The outcome variable, $g^y_{c,t-1,t+h}$, is the symmetric growth rate of a variable such as total lending in city $c$ from year $t-1$ to $t+h$, defined as $g^y_{c,t-1,t+h}=\frac{y_{c,t+h}-y_{c,t-1}}{0.5(y_{c,t+h}+y_{c,t-1})}$.
-The symmetric growth rate is bounded between -2 and 2.
-We employ this definition of growth to accommodate the possibility that an outcomes in a local area goes to zero.\footnote{Results are similar if we use the log of $y_{c,t}$ as the outcome, but we prefer the symmetric growth rate to avoid exit and reentry of mostly smaller cities into the estimation panel.} Outcome variables are constructed based on aggregating national bank balance sheets to the city level.
+The outcome variable, $g^y_{c,t-1,t+h}$, is the symmetric growth rate of a variable such as total lending in city $c$ from year $t-1$ to $t+h$, defined as $g^y_{c,t-1,t+h}=100\frac{y_{c,t+h}-y_{c,t-1}}{0.5(y_{c,t+h}+y_{c,t-1})}$.
+The symmetric growth rate is bounded between -200 and 200.
+We employ this definition of growth to accommodate the possibility that an outcome in a local area goes to zero.\footnote{Results are similar if we use the log of $y_{c,t}$ as the outcome, but we prefer the symmetric growth rate to avoid exit and reentry of mostly smaller cities in the estimation sample.} Outcome variables are constructed based on aggregating national bank balance sheets to the city and year level.
+Note that if a bank fails and exits, its loans and deposits go to zero.
+In estimating \eqref{LP1}, we therefore weight by the number of banks in a city to mitigate the influence of large relative changes in small cities with few banks.\footnote{\Cref{fig:city_level_dynamics_unweighted} reports the unweighted version of this specification.
+The impulse responses are qualitatively similar but quantitatively larger for the unweighted regression.}